-Lombok Pool House Homestay is a family run accommodation business in Kuta, South Lombok Indonesia.
+Lombok Pool House Homestay is a privately run accommodation in Kuta, Central Lombok, Indonesia.

 We are always committed to providing quality accommodation and services to our guests and at the same time leave behind an environment with sufficient resources to future generations.
 We believe environmental protection is reducing the consumption of natural resources as well as keeping damage to soil, water and air at its minimum.
 We strive to limit our consumption of energy, water and production of waste.

-- minimise the use of waste of any kind and re-use and recycle all waste where possible;
+- try to minimise the use of waste of any kind and re-use and recycle all waste where possible;

 - seek to buy more environmentally friendly and efficient products, and re-use and recycle where possible;

-- us cleaning materials which are as environmentally friendly as possible and make an effort to use the least amount possible;
+- use cleaning products and materials which are as environmentally friendly as possible and make an effort to use the least amount possible;

-- promote environmental awareness among our employees and encourage them to work in an environmentally responsible manner; train, educate and inform them about environmental issues within the homestay that may affect their work and involve them in the execution of this policy;
+- promote environmental awareness among our employees and encourage them to work in an environmentally responsible manner, train, educate and inform them about environmental issues within the homestay that may affect their work;

-- will continually develop and monitor environmental performance to help improve and reduce environmental impact and review this statement accordingly.
+- will continually develop and monitor environmental performance to help improve and reduce environmental impact.

 We ask our guests to: